yashaswi24/College/README.md

- index.html page which will display the following options to the user: o Add New Student o Search for a Student by Id o Display all the Students
+ index.html page which will display the following options to the user:

+1) Add New Student
+2)Search for a Student by Id
+3) Display all the Students

 These operations are performed on csv file students.csv